 The unique qualities of construction accounting described above can make it hard to keep track of the financial information construction firms need to operate.
 Typical general accounting software lacks the built-in capabilities to handle these needs, which is why many vendors offer software solutions that are customized to the unique needs of the construction industry.

 What Is Construction Accounting Software?

-Construction accounting software is the type of software specifically designed for construction companies to track money coming into and out of the business.
-Construction accounting software expands general accounting features by augmenting the software with modules to track job-specific costs and revenues, manage payroll, and handle billing and procurement.
+Construction accounting software is a type of software specifically designed for construction companies to track money coming into and out of the business.
+Construction accounting software expands beyond what general accounting software offers by providing the ability to track job-specific costs and revenues, manage payroll, and handle billing and procurement.

 Construction Accounting vs. General Accounting Software

 General accounting software is a form of software that allows businesses to track the organization’s financial accounts.
 For general accounting software, like QuickBooks, most of the functionality is built around a general ledger, including accounts payable, accounts receivable, and tracking for the business’s assets, liabilities, capital, revenues, and expenses.
 These tools are vital day-to-day resources for companies to manage the money coming in and going out of the business.

 In contrast, construction accounting software includes many of these same features but also adds more modules specific to the needs of construction professionals.
 Construction-specific features in a construction accounting software program usually include project accounting, job costing, and specialized progress billing.
 Whether your construction project entails residential, commercial, or industrial work, construction accounting software will help track real-time expenses such as materials and labor, stay on top of revenue, and handle employee payroll.